Darmstädter Weinfest

 What few people know: Where the Artists' Colony Mathildenhöhe stands today, wine was grown for centuries.
 Darmstadt in southern Hesse, now an internationally renowned centre for science and art, has been surrounded by vineyards since the Middle Ages at the latest.
 A very special tribute to the wine-growing tradition, which is now being revived in the city, is the Darmstadt Wine Festival, which has been taking place for almost 40 years.

-On the occasion of the Darmstadt Wine Festival, the shops in the city centre will be open on Sunday from 1 to 6 pm.
+- Open Sunday: On the occasion of the Darmstadt Wine Festival, the shops in the city centre are open to visitors on Sunday (7.9.) from 1 pm to 6 pm.

 Organ concert at the Wine Festival